From the Collections of Jordan D. Schnitzer and his Family Foundation

 Andy Warhol (1928–1987) depicted the world with the volume turned up.
 Employing a seemingly endless palette, his work has challenged our perceptions of popular culture, politics, and consumerism for more than fifty years.
 Warhol was the central figure of American pop art, a movement that emerged in the late 1950s in reaction to the heroism of abstract expressionism.
 Warhol and his contemporaries sought to eradicate the notion of the “genius artist” and downplay the role of originality in art, adopting mechanical means of generating images such as screenprinting, which theoretically allowed for an endless reproduction of images.
 In drawing inspiration from the rapidly changing world around them, pop artists sought to be more inclusive in their subjects, and more aware of the day-to-day conditions of contemporary existence.

-Spanning three decades of Warhol’s career, this exhibition features some of the artist’s most iconic screenprints, including his portraits of Marilyn Monroe and Mao Zedong, the splashy camouflage series, and the controversial Electric Chair portfolio.
-Drawn exclusively from the rich collections of Jordan Schnitzer and his family foundation, In Living Color is divided into five sections—experimentation, emotion, experience, subversion, and attitude.
-In each, Warhol’s work is placed in conversation with that of other artists of the postwar era who use color as a tool to shape how we interpret and respond to images; these include Louise Bourgeois, Chuck Close, Keith Haring, and Frank Stella.
+Spanning three decades of Warhol’s career, this exhibition featured some of the artist’s most iconic screenprints, including his portraits of Marilyn Monroe and Mao Zedong, the splashy camouflage series, and the controversial Electric Chair portfolio.
+Drawn exclusively from the rich collections of Jordan Schnitzer and his family foundation, In Living Color was divided into five sections—experimentation, emotion, experience, subversion, and attitude.
+In each, Warhol’s work was placed in conversation with that of other artists of the postwar era who use color as a tool to shape how we interpret and respond to images; these included Louise Bourgeois, Chuck Close, Keith Haring, and Frank Stella.

 More than twenty years after his death, Andy Warhol remains one of the most influential figures in contemporary art and culture.
 Warhol’s life and work inspires creative thinkers worldwide thanks to his enduring imagery, his artfully cultivated celebrity, and the ongoing research of dedicated scholars.
 His impact as an artist is far deeper and greater than his one prescient observation that “everyone will be world famous for fifteen minutes.”
 His omnivorous curiosity resulted in an enormous body of work that spanned every available medium and most importantly contributed to the collapse of boundaries between high and low culture.